Spinkelben/adventofcode/readme.md

 # AdventOfCode

-This is my repo for AdventOfCode solutions in F#.
+This is my repo for AdventOfCode solutions.
+2019 is in F#.
 I am  new to the language so expect weird patterns and dirty hacks.
+2020 is in C#.

 ## How to build